Here's Why 31% of Tenants Remain Uninsured

 19.5% Policy Cancellation

-8.5% Bad Data
+8.5% Bad Data | Administrative Challenge

-3% Fraud
+3% Fraud | Moral Hazard

 Uninsured Tenants

 Far too frequently, renters policies have been incorrectly documented or canceled immediately after move-in.
 The key to mitigating resident risk is to have a thorough understanding of what is happening at the tenant level.
-The worksheet below will help to determine the total uninsured tenants for your portfolio.

 Compliance Fee

-Structuring a fee program for tenants who chose not to purchase insurance provides incentive to help drive clients towards full compliance, and offers an additional approach to help fund losses caused by uninsured tenants.
+Structuring a fee program for tenants who chose not to purchase insurance provides an incentive to help drive clients towards full compliance, and offers an additional approach to help fund losses caused by uninsured tenants.

 We have seen compliance fee revenue reach into the millions and give owners the chance to have better clarity and control when it comes to paying for losses that fall under the deductible of their commercial insurance programs.